 Ph.D.
 Johns Hopkins University

-Lumbreras is currently at work in her first book, The Facture of Evidence: Replication and the Past in Early Modern Spain, which examines the intersection of antiquarian, naturalist, and artistic practices in Habsburg Spain at the turn of the seventeenth century.
-The project traces the history of type of reproductive artifact of modest legal origins called retrato (“portrait”), which became central to redefining notions of the material trace and its recognition at a crucial moment: a time when the rise of sacred history faced Iberian experts with the uncomfortable question of what it meant for them––artists, but also theologians, physicians, philosophers, and collectors––to produce, rather than find, visual evidence.
-Her account is the first to chart the invention and uses of evidence-seeing technologies in late Renaissance archeology against a growing interest in error, ignorance, and frailties of human knowledge––the complex epistemic legacy of Spain’s multi-confessional past.
+Lumbreras is currently at work in her first book, tentatively titled The Facture of Evidence: Replication and the Past in Early Modern Spain, which examines the intersection of antiquarian, naturalist, and artistic practices in Habsburg Spain at the turn of the seventeenth century.
+The project traces the history of a type of reproductive artifact of modest legal origins called retrato (“portrait”), which became central to redefining notions of the material trace and its recognition at a crucial moment: a time when the rise of sacred history faced Iberian experts with the uncomfortable question of what it meant for them––artists, but also theologians, physicians, philosophers, and collectors––to produce, rather than find, visual evidence.
+Her account is the first to chart the invention and uses of evidence-seeing technologies in late Renaissance archeology against a growing interest in error, ignorance, and the frailties of human knowledge––the complex epistemic legacy of Spain’s multi-confessional past.

 Lumbreras received her PhD from Johns Hopkins University and her MA and BA from the Universidad Autónoma in Madrid.
 Her research has been supported by the Center for Advanced Study in the Visual Arts, the Singleton Center for the Study of Premodern Europe, the Metropolitan Museum of Art, and Harvard University.